This is dedicated to the memory of my beloved maternal grandfather, Abraham – “silver in his hair and gold in his heart”

 Great builders and promoters of architecture than any other form of fine art, the Portuguese apparently caught the admiration of the Raja of Cochin who was tolerant of other religions.
 The Raja granted permission to the first Portuguese viceroy (appointed in 1505), Dom Francisco de Almedia (1450–1510), a nobleman of illustrious rank and first cousin of Dom Gama’s wife Catarina de Ataide, to construct buildings using stone and masonry work.
 At the same time as Fort San Angelo (Kannur Fort/Kotta) was being built by the Portuguese with brilliantly red laterite stone at Cannanore, the foundation stone of Santa Cruz Cathedral was laid at Fort Cochin on May 3, 1505, on the old Feast Day of the “Invention of the Holy Cross”, the instrument of salvation.
 Hence, the church was called “Santa Cruz”.
 As we can observe, almost always in the early European explorations, religious and commercial motives were intertwined.

-In 1506, the wooden Chapel of São Bartolomeu by the side of the 4-acre Parade Ground was pulled down and reconstructed into a permanent structure with gabled timber-framed roof covered with tiles.
+In 1506, the wooden Chapel of São Bartolomeu by the side of the 4-acre Parade Ground (formerly Barrack Ground) was pulled down and reconstructed into a permanent structure with gabled timber-framed roof covered with tiles.

 While the façade of the Church in typical Portuguese style is flanked on both sides by a stepped pinnacle, the windows and doors displayed semi-circular arches.